 On these sites you can also find telephone numbers to ask questions.
 Of course you can call us as well if you have any questions.
-You can also come to our baby café every last Friday of the month from 10:30-12:30 a.m. at van Beuningenpaviljoen.
-One of us and a lactation specialist are always present.
-You can talk to other young parents as well to share experiences and tips.
+You can also come to our baby café, on a regular basis at van Beuningenpaviljoen.
+Two midwives will be present.
+You can talk to other young parents as wel, to share experiences and tips.

 We advice you not to use a pacifier in the first few weeks because it costs a lot of energy for the baby to suck on it.
 Because of the loss of energy, sometimes babies have more trouble drinking the breast.
 Also, a pacifier can mask the hunger signals that the baby is giving.
 These things can have adverse effects on the drinking behaviour and the production of the milk.

 The loss of blood will decrease after birth.
 It is normal that during activity the blood loss increases.
 It can last up to 6-8 weeks after birth.
 If the blood loss is more than a menstruation or if it doesn’t stop, call your doctor or us.

 When your period will start again after birth is different for each woman.
 Some women start menstruating 6 weeks after birth but it is also possible it starts after you stop the breastfeeding.
 Usually it takes a couple of months before your cycle comes back.
 Two weeks before you menstruate, you ovulate.
 That means that there is no ‘warning sign’ that you are fertile again.